Research Grants and Programmes Manager (Welfare)

 • Why this job: Make a real difference in society while collaborating with passionate professionals in an inclusive environment.

-• Qualifications: Experience in research or analysis, with knowledge of various research methods and social issues.
+• Qualifications: Experience in research or analysis, with knowledge of various research methods is essential.

-• Other info: Flexible working arrangements available; commitment to equity, diversity, and inclusion is essential.
+• Other info: Flexible working arrangements and commitment to equity, diversity, and inclusion are key aspects of our culture.

 The predicted salary is between 44000 - 58000 £ per year.